The PROSPECT Reactor Antineutrino Experiment: Detector

-The chemical components of the LiLS consist of a nonionic surfactant, 10~mol/L aqueous $^6$Li chloride, 2,5-diphenyloxazole (PPO) and 1,4-bis(2-methylstyryl)benzene (bis-MSB) in a commercial, di-isopropylnapthalene (DIN)-based scintillator (EJ-309\footnote{Certain trade names and company products are mentioned in the text or identified in illustrations in order to adequately specify the experimental procedure and equipment used.
+The LiLS was manufactured at the Brookhaven National Laboratory (BNL) from commercial chemicals.
+LiLS consists of a nonionic surfactant, 10~mol/L aqueous $^6$Li chloride, 2,5-diphenyloxazole (PPO) and 1,4-bis(2-methylstyryl)benzene (bis-MSB) in a commercial, di-isopropylnapthalene (DIN)-based scintillator (EJ-309\footnote{https://eljentechnology.com/products/liquid-scintillators/ej-301-ej-309.
+Certain trade names and company products are mentioned in the text or identified in illustrations in order to adequately specify the experimental procedure and equipment used.
 In no case does such identification imply recommendation or endorsement by the National Institute of Standards and Technology, nor does it imply that the products are necessarily the best available for the purpose.}).
-The EJ-309 was purchased from Eljen.
-The surfactant is an ether-based glycol from DOW.
-The $^6$LiCl was purified and supplied by NIST from enriched lithium carbonate material produced at ORNL.
-The PPO and bis-MSB were obtained from Research Product International.
+The surfactant is an ether-based glycol.
+The $^6$LiCl was purified and supplied by the National Institute of Standards and Technology (NIST) from enriched lithium carbonate material produced at ORNL.
+The PPO and bis-MSB were obtained from Research Product International\footnote{https://www.rpicorp.com/}.
 The LiLS density is $0.9781\pm0.0008$\,g/cc.

 PROSPECT plans to run for four years making long-term LS stability a priority.
 To this end, the collaboration carried out comprehensive material compatibility and stability studies.
 All materials considered for use in the inner detector and that were to be in contact with LiLS were soaked in samples of LiLS for extended periods.
-UV-vis emission and transmission spectra of the LiLS over the wavelength range 260~nm to 850~nm were periodically compared against reference LS samples.
+Ultra-violet (UV)-vis emission and transmission spectra of the LiLS over the wavelength range 260~nm to 850~nm were periodically compared against reference LS samples.
 Typically, changes were seen as increased absorption in the 425~nm to 500~nm range.
-Based on these tests the inner detector materials were restricted to specific tested lots of PLA, PTFE, FEP, PEEK, Acrylic (clear, black, and white), Viton, and Acrifix 2R as an adhesive.
+Based on these tests the inner detector materials were restricted to specific tested lots of polylactic acid plastic (PLA), polytetrafluoroethylene (PTFE), FEP, polyether ether ketone (PEEK), acrylic (clear, black, and white), Viton\textregistered\footnote{https:/www.chemours.com/Viton}, and Acrifix\textregistered~2R\footnote{https://www.acrifix.com/product/acrifix/} as an adhesive.